-If somebody signed up to download your eBook, a simple outreach or connect attempt may go something like this, “Hey it's Joshua calling from SP Home Run.
-You just a few minutes ago signed up to download our eBook on 10 Blankety Blank Ways to Blankety Blank.
+If somebody signed up to download your eBook, a simple outreach or connect attempt may go something like this, “Hey, it's Joshua calling from SP Home Run.
+Just a few minutes ago, you signed up to download our eBook on 10 Blankety Blank Ways to Blankety Blank.
 And you mentioned that you’re facing challenges with Blank.
 I just wanted to check and see: Did that eBook download OK for you?
 And see what you were looking for help with?”

 If you successfully connect with a prospect who downloaded your premium content and that person is open to conversation, that person will more than likely at least very briefly tell you what he was looking for help with.

 Other times, you might get someone that replies to the email that went along with your voicemail with something along the lines of, “Yes, it downloaded okay.
 And I’m all set for now.”

 Prospecting with Decision Stage Leads